laiqun/ctxmgr/Readme.txt

 In your daily work, you can use this software to quickly jot down instant ideas, work reminders, or phone numbers.

-Unlike Windows Notepad, FlashPad automatically saves all your input and supports multi-tab display.
+Unlike Windows Notepad, CtxMgr automatically saves all your input and supports multi-tab display.

-Additionally, FlashPad supports mathematical calculations.
+Additionally, CtxMgr supports mathematical calculations.
 For example, enter "1+2" and press Ctrl+Enter to instantly display the calculation result, making it convenient for simple daily computations.

 Select text and press Ctrl+Q to send the selected text to CtxMgr.